marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 Investigating expression differences between the two genomes of *B.\ napus* reveals expression bias, although the direction of the bias depends on the scale at which it is considered.
 The results from the genome level analysis suggest an expression bias towards the A genome, while the homoeologue level results suggest bias towards the C genome.
-This discrepancy may be due to genes with low expression levels tending to lack homoeologue pair information (section TODO - appendix).
+This discrepancy may be due to genes with low expression levels tending to lack homoeologue pair information (Figure \ref{appendixa:homoeologuedensity}; Appendix A).
 It is interesting that the bias towards the A genome observed at the genome scale is less apparent when *B.\ napus* genes lacking sequence conservation an Arabidopsis gene are removed.
 This potentially indicates a higher proportion of silenced or pseudogenes on the C genome, consistent with the higher DNA methylation levels and transposon density observed in the C genome[@napus_genome_2014].